tomgilder/routemaster/README.md

 # Routemaster <img src="https://openclipart.org/download/286938/Double-Decker-Bus.svg" width="30">

 Hello!
-This is an in-development router for Flutter.
-It's an easy-to-use wrapper over Navigator 2.0.
+Routemaster is an easy-to-use router for Flutter, which wraps over Navigator 2.0.

 Here's the entire routing setup needed for an app featuring tabs and pushed routes: